Is It OK to Do Push-Ups Every Day?

 If you’re repping out astronomical numbers of standard push-ups, challenge yourself with this variation.
 For decline push-ups, you’ll position your feet on an elevated surface to increase the angle of your body and the degree of difficulty.
 To make it harder or easier, experiment with different surface heights or even your tempo.
 (Click here for the full move.)

 With a basic plyo push-up, you’ll lower yourself to within a couple inches of the ground, like normal.
 Then focus on explosive strength as you push your body up so that your hands lift a couple inches off the ground between reps.
 If you’re new to plyometrics, start slow and land gently to avoid wrist injury.
 (Click here for the full move.)

 Benefits of Push-Ups

-They build strength as effectively as bench press
+They build strength as effectively as bench pressing

-Participants in one study gained as much strength doing banded push-ups as others did via weighted chest press.
+Participants in one study gained as much strength doing banded push-ups as others did via weighted chest presses.
 So don’t stress if people are using all the benches on your upper-body day.